 Our free scanner checks for deprecated tags and missing DMARCbis improvements.

-DMARCbis is the working title for the updated DMARC specification.
-It elevates DMARC from an "Informational" document to a formal Proposed Standard — giving it the same standing as SPF and DKIM in the IETF standards track.
+DMARCbis was the working title for the updated DMARC specification.
+Now published, it elevates DMARC from an "Informational" document to a formal Proposed Standard — giving it the same standing as SPF and DKIM in the IETF standards track.
+The single original RFC 7489 has been split into three: RFC 9989 (core protocol), RFC 9990 (aggregate reporting) and RFC 9991 (failure reporting).

 The DMARC version identifier stays the same: v=DMARC1.
 There is no v=DMARC2.
-Some people call it "DMARC 2.0" informally, but that is not an official designation.
+Some people call it "DMARC 2.0" informally, but that is not an official designation — and now that the standard is published, most of the industry simply calls it "DMARC."

 What Is Being Removed

-If your DMARC record currently uses any of these tags, they will not break anything immediately.
+If your DMARC record currently uses any of these tags, they will not break anything.
 But as receivers adopt DMARCbis, these tags will simply be ignored.

 What Is Being Added